Vimux/Mainroad/README.md

 [Params.widgets]
-  recent_num = 5 # Set the number of articles in the "Recent articles" widget tags_counter = false # Enable counter for each tag in "Tags" widget (disabled by default)
+  recent_num = 5 # Set the number of articles in the "Recent articles" widget tags_counter = false # Enable counter for each tag in "Tags" widget

 [Params.widgets.social]
   # Enable parts of social widget